Sewer History

 The Authority constructed a garage and storage building and a separate building which houses an emergency generator.
 A Westinghouse security system was installed, which not only protects the plant against unauthorized entry but also permits an operator to immediately alert the control center in the event of trouble.
 In the event a single operator is on duty, the control center is alerted if the operator activates a remote signaling device.
 Response by a police car to the system has been less than five minutes.

-The clarifiers are designed at a peak hour overflow rate of 1,200 gallons per day per square foot (gpdsf).
-At a peak flow of 9.0 mg and four new clarifiers have been constructed.
+The clarifiers are designed at a peak hour overflow rate of 1,200 gallons per day per square foot (gpdsf) at a peak flow of 9.0 mg and four new clarifiers have been constructed.

 The existing clarifiers were converted to new chlorine contact tanks.
 At the peak flow rate, these tanks are capable of providing a detention time of nearly 28 minutes.